roseemi/Quiz-Formatter/README.md

 *Note that this script will likely not flawlessly format your document, but it will do most of the heavy lifting.*

-Works best with multiple choice quizes.
+Works best with multiple choice quizzes.

 	• This script assumes that all questions end with either a "?" or a ":".
 	• Questions that do not end in "?" or ":" will not be bolded